AkariUeda/DLAforElsagate/feature_extraction/README.md

 -gi           GPU id to use
 ```

 **Brief Explanation**: This script is going to instantiate the architecture specified in `deploy.prototxt` in caffe.
-Then it initializes the network with the weights in `model.caffemodel`, feedforward the images in `frames.list` through the network and, for each input image, save the activations of layer `layer_name` in a file in `descriptions_dir`
+Then it initializes the network with the weights in `model.caffemodel`, feedforward the images in `frames.list` through the network and, for each input image, save the activations of layer `layer_name` in a file in `descriptions_dir`.

 ## Keras (NASNet and MobileNetV2)